 Jerry Mander bet the turn.
 His lone opponent, Moe Mentum, paused to think.
-Jerry put his cards out in front.
+So Jerry made Moe an offer.
+He put his cards out in front.
 He put a $5 chip on one card and two $5 chips on the other card.
 Jerry pointed to the card with one chip on it and said to Moe, “You can pay me five bucks to see this card.”
 Then Jerry pointed to the other card and said, “It’s ten bucks to see this one.”

 Everyone at the table was loving Jerry’s creativity, including Moe, who had his own rules in mind.
 Moe tossed three $5 chips over to Jerry.
 Then Moe turned over both of Jerry’s cards.